The Devil Wears Prada (film): Pre-release and marketing

 Originally intended just to convince Fox to fund some shooting in Paris, Frankel's sizzle reel led the studio to put a stronger marketing push behind the movie.
 It moved the release date from February to summer, scheduling it as a lighter alternative audiences could consider to Superman Returns at the end of June 2006, and began to position it as an event movie in and of itself.

 Two decisions by the studio's marketing department that were meant to be preliminary wound up being integral to promoting the film.
 The first was the creation of the red stiletto heel ending in a pitchfork as the film's teaser poster.
 It was so successful and effective, becoming almost "iconic" (in Finerman's words), that it was used for the actual release poster as well.
 It became a brand, and was eventually used on every medium related to the film—the tie-in reprinting of the novel and the soundtrack and DVD covers as well.

-The studio also put together a trailer of scenes and images strictly from the first three minutes of the film, in which Andy meets Miranda for the first time, to be used at previews and film festivals until they could create a more standard trailer drawing from the whole film.
+The studio put together a trailer of scenes and images from the first three minutes of the film, in which Andy meets Miranda for the first time, to be used at previews and film festivals until they could create a more standard trailer drawing from the whole film.
 But, again, this proved so effective with early audiences it was retained as the main trailer, since it created anticipation for the rest of the film without giving anything away.

 Gabler credits the studio's marketing team for being "really creative".
 Fox saw the film as "counter-programming" on the weekend Superman Returns was released.
-While they knew that the material and Hathaway would help draw a younger female audience that would not be as interested in seeing that film, "[w]e didn't want it to just seem like a chick flick coming out."
+While they knew that the material and Hathaway would help draw a younger female audience that would not be as interested in seeing that film, "we didn't want it to just seem like a chick flick coming out".